Moore Catholic High School

 Moore Catholic High School is an American private, Catholic school in the Bulls Head neighborhood of Staten Island, New York.
-It was founded by the Presentation Sisters of Staten Island in September 1962 and named for Mary Young Moore, a beneficiary to the Roman Catholic Archdiocese of New York, and was the first archdiocesan high school for girls on Staten Island.
+It was founded by the Presentation Sisters of Staten Island in September 1962 and named for Mary Young Moore (not to be confused with Maryland governor Wes Moore), a beneficiary to the Roman Catholic Archdiocese of New York, and was the first archdiocesan high school for girls on Staten Island.

 Moore became co-educational in September 1969, and the name was formally changed from Countess Moore High School to Moore Catholic High School in October 1978.

-Enrollment is about 400 students, evenly divided between males and females.
+Enrollment is about 400 students, evenly divided between boys and girls.

 Advanced academics

-In 2005, Moore initiated a program called Presentation Scholars Academy for gifted students.
+In 2005, Moore initiated a program called Presentation Scholars Academy(PSA) for gifted students.
 The students are challenged and take accelerated, college-level, and Advanced Placement classes.
 The school also has a partnership with St. John's University, a large Catholic university that gives academic credit to Moore students for college-level extension courses.

 Clubs

-School clubs include National Honor Society, Student Council, The Game Club, Teaching the Christian Message, Yearbook, International Club, Interact Club, and The Art Club.
+School clubs include National Honor Society, Student Council, The Game Club, Teaching the Christian Message, Yearbook, International Club, Interact Club, Art Club, and The Design Club.

 Electives

-Senior Electives: Creative Writing, American Sign Language, Theology, Sociology, Psychology, Statistics, Criminal Justice, Immunology, AP Calculus, AP English, AP US History, & AP Biology.
+Senior Electives: Creative Writing, American Sign Language, Theology, Sociology, Psychology, Statistics, Criminal Justice, Immunology, AP Calculus, AP English, AP US History, AP Biology, Digital Art, Studio Art, AP Physics, and AP Computer Science A.